What are the considerations and risks when using temporary workers in Belgium and Netherlands?

-How do terminologies and language describe differences between countries?
+How do terminologies and language differ between countries?

-In discussing the terminology used in the temporary labour market, there are variations exist between countries, which can sometimes lead to confusion when explaining scenarios.
+In discussing the terminology used in the temporary labour market, the variation thats exist between countries, can sometimes lead to confusion.
 Jorgo Tsiris broke down worker engagement in the Netherlands into three main types: payrolling, temporary work agency, and self-employed workers, each governed by its own rules.

 For example the engagement of contractors as self-employed workers, i.e. those who don’t work through a limited company are referred to as ZZPs in the Netherlands, sole traders in the UK, and self-employed freelancers in Belgium.